thecarsun/daily-news-obsidian/README.md

     - It's easy to set up and manage with a simple YAML configuration file.
     - It provides built-in logging and monitoring for the scheduled tasks.

+## STATUS
+- Succssfully completed and achieved the goal and purpose of this project!

 ## MOOD
 Happy 😁

-**If you like this project and want to see more, please let me know!
-Feel free to reach out with any feedback/questions/suggestions**
+*If you like this project and want to see more, please let me know!
+Feel free to reach out with any feedback/questions/suggestions*